mas-bandwidth/gafferongames/content/post/reading_and_writing_packets.md

 ## Switching to a Binary Format

 In the web world there are some really great libraries that read and write binary formats like <a href="http://bjson.org">BJSON</a>, <a href="https://developers.google.com/protocol-buffers/">Protocol Buffers</a>, <a href="https://google.github.io/flatbuffers/">Flatbuffers</a>, <a href="https://thrift.apache.org">Thrift</a>, <a href="https://capnproto.org">Cap’n Proto</a> and <a href="http://msgpack.org/index.html">MsgPack</a>.

 In some cases, these libraries can be a great fit for building your game network protocol.

-But in the fast-paced world of first person shooters where efficiency is paramount, a hand-tuned binary protocol is the standard solution.
+But in the fast-paced world of first person shooters where efficiency is paramount, a hand-tuned binary protocol is still the gold standard.

--- todo: fill out this logic. it's stilted.

 There are a few reasons for this.
-Web binary formats are designed for a situation where versioning of data is <em><span style="text-decoration: underline;">extremely</span> </em>important (if you upgrade your backend, older clients should be able to keep talking to it with the old format).
-Language agnostic data formats are also key; a backend written in golang should be able to talk with a web client running inside a browser in JavaScript and microservices written in different languages should be able to communicate without having to upgrade all components at the same time.
+Web binary formats are designed for a situation where versioning of data is _extremely_ important.
+If you upgrade your backend, older clients should be able to keep talking to it with the old format.
+Data formats are also expected to be language agnostic.
+A backend written in golang should be able to talk with a web client running inside a browser in JavaScript and maybe some other server-side components written in Python or Java.

-Game servers for AAA FPS games are completely different beasts.
-The client and server are almost always written in the same language (C++) because large portions of the game code must run identically on the server and the client for client-side prediction.
-Versioning is much simpler as well, because if a client with an incompatible game version tries to connect to a game server, that connection is simply rejected.
-This may seem like a problem, but in practice, game clients are typically required to update to new client versions before they can play online anyway and in development your matchmaker can ensure that clients are sent to game server instances with compatible game versions.
+Game servers are completely different beasts.
+The client and server are almost always written in the same language (C++), and versioning is much simpler as well.
+In fact, if a client with an incompatible version tries to connect, that connection is simply rejected.
+There's simply no need for versioning.

 So if you don’t need versioning and you don’t need cross-language support what are the benefits for these libraries?
 Convenience.
 Ease of use.
 Not needing to worry about creating, testing and debugging your own binary format.

-But this convenience is offset by the fact that these libraries are less efficient than a binary protocol we can roll ourselves.
-We know more about the data we are sending than any library writer ever could and we can take advantage of this to send less bits by developing our own custom binary format.
+But this convenience is offset by the fact that these libraries are less efficient and less flexible than a binary protocol we can roll ourselves.
+For the really critical applications like first person shooters, the flexibility and efficiency of a hand-tuned binary protocol wins out.

 ## Getting Started with a Binary Format